Events

 Event Details

 Join Artist Nicholas Herrera and Curator Nicole Dial-Kay for this special tour of his current exhibition Nicholas Herrera: El Rito Santero.
+Space is very limited.
+Purchase a ticket to

 Nicholas Herrera: El Rito Santero is a glimpse into the life and works of master santero Nicholas Herrera.
 Herrera, born and raised in El Rito, New Mexico, is a folk artist whose family was among the earliest settlers in the region.
 Claiming Spanish, Native American, and Mexican ancestry, Herrera identifies as mestizo and descends from farmers and outlaws, landowners and soldiers, craftsmen and artists.
 He grew up around the Spanish traditions of Northern New Mexico and came of age with a fast-paced lifestyle that resulted in a serious car accident at the age of 26.
 After awakening in the hospital and recovering from a coma, Herrera felt called to become a saint maker.